Prof. Dr. Eyke Hüllermeier

 80538 Munich

 Eyke Hüllermeier is a full professor at the Institute of Informatics at LMU Munich, Germany, where he heads the Chair of Artificial Intelligence and Machine Learning.
 He studied mathematics and business computing, received his PhD in computer science from Paderborn University in 1997, and a Habilitation degree in 2002.
-Prior to joining LMU, he spent two years as a Marie Curie fellow at the IRIT in Toulouse (France) and held professorships at the Universities of Dortmund, Magdeburg, Marburg, and Paderborn.
+Prior to joining LMU, he held professorships at the universities of Dortmund, Magdeburg, Marburg, and Paderborn, and also spent two years as a Marie Curie Fellow at the IRIT in Toulouse, France.
+He is also affiliated with the German Research Centre for Artificial Intelligence (DFKI, Kaiserslautern).

-His research interests are centered around methods and theoretical foundations of artificial intelligence, with a specific focus on machine learning and reasoning under uncertainty.
-He has published more than 300 articles on these topics in top-tier journals and major international conferences, and several of his contributions have been recognized with scientific awards.
+His research interests center on methods and theoretical foundations of artificial intelligence, particularly machine learning and reasoning under uncertainty.
+He has published over 300 articles on these topics in leading journals and at major international conferences, and several of his contributions have been recognized with scientific awards.
 Professor Hüllermeier is President of the European Association for Data Science (EuADS) and Editor-in-Chief of Data Mining and Knowledge Discovery, one of the leading journals in the field of AI.
-He also serves on the editorial board of several other journals, including Machine Learning, Journal of Machine Learning Research, IEEE Computational Intelligence Magazine, Artificial Intelligence Review, and the International Journal of Approximate Reasoning.
+He is also an associate editor of the IEEE Transactions on Pattern Analysis and Machine Intelligence, and serves on the editorial board of several other journals, including Machine Learning and the Journal of Machine Learning Research.
+He is a fellow of IFSA and ELLIS.

 2023